xonsh/xonsh/news/feat-xompletions.rst

 **Added:**

-* Command completions can be put as a module inside ``xompletions`` package.
-It will be loaded lazily.
+* Python files with command completions can be put inside ``xompletions`` namespace package, they will get loaded lazily.

 **Changed:**